Skip to content

 • Flexible storage: supports multiple backends such as in-memory and Redis.

-• Tool integration: memory management tools are registered automatically.
+• Tool integration: memory management tools are registered manually for explicit control.

 • Session management: supports creating, switching, and resetting sessions.